markusunger/200_OK_admin/case-study.md

 As per the REST specification, data received for a _200 OK_ API is relational in nature, but only with regards to whole resource collections and items, not granular data inside of them.
 Data stored for `/users/3/comments` is related to a specific item in the `users` resource collection (with the `id` of 3), but the server does not need to (and can not) concern itself with references stored inside the data itself since that responsibility is left to the user's code.

+![illustration of relationships in a 200 OK API]

 In addition to that relational coupling, each resource item does not have any predefined schema.
 In fact, since user-sent payloads are not known ahead of time, any predefined schema would have to be so loose as to not provide much benefit at all.
 Deducting a schema by analyzing incoming data (and subsequently enforcing adherence to it) would allow for better data integrity but at the cost of user freedom.
 Without a set schema, there are almost no constraints placed on the structure and design of the user-sent payloads which suits all the _200 OK_ use cases described above.

 Yet the bigger problem is that of maintaining the relationship between resources without knowing beforehand which resources an API is going to represent.
 Conceptually, this is similar to a tree data structure where neither the depth nor the breadth of the tree will be known quantities.
 Consequently, an SQL database will not play to its (usually impactful) strengths.
 A dynamic relationship tree would mean that tables might need to be created at runtime, adding an expensive and potentially risky operation to each new API endpoint: if the table creation fails, the user request will fail as well.
 Since the user-sent payload would be stored in a JSONB column (or equivalent) anyway, SQL would only provide a way to manage those tree relationships but do so at a significant cost.

+![illustration of how data stored in a 200 OK API can be represented as a tree]

 This has led to the decision to use a document database, with MongoDB being the first choice thanks to its storage format being very close to JSON anyway.
 To manage relationships, _200 OK_ relies on a different method: _Materialized Paths_.

-Meterialized path means that the relationship of any resource item is represented by the full tree path to that item, encapsulated in a string.
+Materialized path means that the relationship of any resource item is represented by the full tree path to that item, encapsulated in a string.
 That means that there is no dedicated information stored about the parent collection itself, each collection just comprises a varying number of - in the case of MongoDB - documents with a `path` field that specifies the exact relationship of that item.
 That might look like the following JSON structure:

 ```json
 {